Journey 1

 Exodus 12:40–41 says "the length of time the Israelite people lived in Egypt was 430 years."
 But the LXX and Samaritan Pentateuch both read "in Egypt and Canaan."
 We follow the LXX reading: 430 years total from Abraham's covenant to the Exodus, split as 215 years in Canaan and 215 years in Egypt.
 The calculation: 25 years before Isaac's birth (Abraham was 100), plus 60 years until Jacob's birth, plus 130 years (Jacob's age entering Egypt) = 215 years in Canaan, leaving 215 in Egypt.

 We follow the chronology advocated by Kenneth Kitchen, dating the Exodus at around 1270–1260 BC.
 This allows the city of Rameses (Exod 1:11) to correspond with Pi-Ramesses, built by Ramesses II (reigned 1279–1213 BC).
-It requires taking the "480 years" of 1 Kings 6:1 as symbolic (12 x 40), which is supported by the statistical improbability of so many judgeships lasting precisely 40 years and by the fact that the explicitly enumerated years in Judges sum to considerably more than 480.
+It requires taking the "480 years" of 1 Kings 6:1 as likely schematic (12 x 40), a reading supported by the statistical improbability of so many judgeships lasting precisely 40 years and by the fact that the explicitly enumerated years in Judges sum to considerably more than 480.

 We follow James Ussher in taking Abraham to be born in the 130th year of Terah's life, rather than employing the 70 years of Gen 11:26, which we take to indicate Terah's age at the birth of an older brother.
 Working backward from the construction of Solomon's temple (966 BC), this yields Abraham's birth at approximately 1771 BC.